Niminem/Neel/README.md

 # Neel | HTML/JS GUI Library for Nim

-Neel is a Nim library for making Electron-like HTML/JS GUI apps, with full access to Nim capabilities and targets any of the C, C++, or Objective-C backends.
+Neel is a Nim library for making lightweight Electron-like HTML/JS GUI apps, with full access to Nim capabilities and targets any of the C, C++, or Objective-C backends.

 > As of v0.0.1: Neel opens a new Chrome session in app mode and allows the Nim backend and HTML/JS frontend to communicate via JSON and websockets.